caffeine-suite/caffeine-script/README.md

 ## CaffeineScript and CoffeeScript

 I owe a debt of gratitude to Jeremy Ashkenas, the author of CoffeeScript.
 It is my primary inspiration, and what the CaffeineScript compiler is currently written in.

+## Status

+CaffeineScript is still a work in progress.
+I am not using it in any code yet.
+Progress is very good, though, and it *may* be ready soon.
+Perhaps it will be ready in November or December for beta use.